Skip to main content

 Our Ranking Methodology

-We focused on school quality, outcomes, and ROI.
-We examined data such as retention rate, selectivity, endowment per student, student-faculty ratio, median earnings, and cost of attendance, among many others.
-Students can see our full rankings here.
+For our rankings, we focused on school quality, outcomes, and ROI.
+We examined data such as retention rate, selectivity, endowment per student, student-faculty ratio, median earnings, and cost of attendance, among others.

 Ranked List of Colleges on the West Coast